pyedifice/pyedifice/docs/source/developer_tools.rst

 Edifice comes with two tools to aid in development:

 - Dynamic reloading: changes in source file will automatically be reloaded by the App.
 This is especially for adjusting styling and testing out layouts.
-- Component inspector: say goodbye to (most but not all) print statements.
+- Element inspector: say goodbye to (most but not all) print statements.
 You can look at the state and props of every component to diagnose what went wrong.

 Dynamic reloading
 -----------------